Tuesday, December 10, 2024

 Wednesday, November 20, 2024

 At eighty four years of age, I have survived good times and bad and have the scars to prove it.
-I raised two children to happy, productive adulthood and stayed married to the same loving woman for more than half a century before she was torn from my side by Parkinson's Disease.
-I worked as a day laborer, a janitor, a night watchman, a store clerk, a barber’s apprentice, an Army officer, a seventh-grade teacher, and, for forty-six years, a teacher educator and author.
-Nevertheless, until I became Professor Emeritus and retired from the teaching battlefield, I was required to submit to anonymous evaluations of my "courses" by unripe, often remarkably ignorant undergraduates who sometimes were more interested in partying and petting than in studying and learning.
-My doing well on these ratings was insufficient compensation for tolerating this neutering nonsense to begin with.
-That professors quietly put up with this nonsense suggested the professoriate may have been neutered already.
+I raised two children to happy, productive adulthood and was married to the same loving woman for more than half a century before she was torn from my side by Parkinson's Disease.
+I worked as a day laborer, a janitor, a night watchman, a store clerk, a barber’s apprentice, an Army officer, a seventh-grade teacher, and, for forty-six years, a professor, teacher educator and author.
+Nevertheless, until I became Professor Emeritus and retired from the teaching battlefield, I was required to submit to anonymous evaluations of my "courses" by unripe, ignorant undergraduates who often were more interested in partying and getting licensed to teach than they were in learning anything about it.
+My doing well on these ratings was insufficient compensation for tolerating this nonsense to begin with.
+And since most professors quietly sufferi this demeaning nonsense I suspect they had somehow been previously neutered.

-To make matters worse, a disempowering ritual accompanied these evaluations.
+Making matters worse, at my university a disempowering ritual accompanied these evaluations.
 We professors were sternly instructed to distribute the evaluation forms and then leave the room.
 We were not permitted to touch the envelope containing the completed evaluations.
-The last student finishing was seal the envelope, sign it on the seal, and hand carry it to the department secretary, who was so above reproach she was licensed to kill much less handle evaluations.
+The last student finishing was seal the envelope, sign it on the seal, and hand carry it to the department secretary, who was licensed to secure these evaluations.

 This humiliation was accomplished under the pretense that these were "course" evaluations, not evaluation of the professor him or herself.
-Hopefully, that fooled no one.
-(If it did fool any professors they obviously weren't smart enough to be professors.)
+I sincerely hope that this fooled no one.
+(If it did they obviously weren't smart enough to be professors.)
 Had someone asked me to evaluate my professors when I was in college, I would have thought they had taken leave of their senses.
-I knew, and I hope my classmates knew, that we were green kids in the presence of full-scale adults who had accomplished a great deal more than we had or, perhaps, were likely to.
+I knew, and I hope my classmates knew, that we were green kids in the presence of full-scale adults who had accomplished a great deal more than we had or, many cases, were likely to.
 It was the professors business to do the evaluating.
-It was our business to try to learn — or at least pretend to.
+It was our business to try to learn — or at the every least, pretend to.

 Professors might be able to learn something useful from these so-called “course” evaluations.
 But only if they knew which students wrote them.
-(After all, one doesn’t want to take a class-cutting dullard’s comments seriously; but the opinion of accomplished students are another thing entirely.)
-Sadly, student anonymity precludes the professor from knowing who is saying what, while it simultaneously teaches students to hold their tongues unless they can totally avoid responsibility for what they say.
-(Incidentally, this is great training for future politicians and ambassadors.)
+One doesn’t want to take a class-cutting dullard’s comments seriously; but the opinion of accomplished students are another thing entirely.
+Sadly, though, administratively fostered student anonymity precluded professors from knowing who was saying what.
+It also taught students to hold their tongues unless they could totally avoid responsibility.
+Great training for future politicians, ambassadors and citizens of police states.
+Not so good for citizens said to be free.

-Professors are generally not afforded the commensurate privilege of evaluating their chairs, deans, provosts, or presidents.
-And it is highly significant that professors are almost always expressly forbidden from initiating communication with anyone on the board of trustee's.
-This pertains despite the fact that mature, experienced professors with expert knowledge are far better qualified to evaluate college administrators than immature. inexperienced and often strikingly ignorant youngsters are their professors.
+Unsurprisingly, professors at my university were not afforded the commensurate privilege of evaluating their chairs, deans, provosts, or presidents.
+Moreover, we professors were expressly forbidden from initiating communication with anyone on the board of trustee's.
+This pertained despite the fact that mature, experienced professors with expert knowledge are far better qualified to evaluate college administrators than immature. inexperienced, often strikingly ignorant youngsters are their professors.

-Of course college administrators know full well that granting professors the power to evaluate them would result in the same disempowerment as their present "course" evaluation policies disempower professors.
-Wisely, they are having none of that.
+College administrators know full well that granting professors the power to evaluate them would result in the same disempowerment their present "course" evaluations visits on professors.
+Of course, these "leaders" are having none of that.
 What's sauce for the goose turns out, in this case, to be gall for the gander.

 To examine these and similar issues further, see articles at www.newfoundations.com